The page has been translated by Gen AI.

 NTP Picture

-In the AD domain, the standard for synchronizing time is that the PDC synchronizes time via an external NTP using the NTP policy, and other DCs and member servers synchronize time based on the PDC using the NT5DS policy.
+In an AD domain, the time synchronization standard is that the PDC uses the NTP policy to synchronize time via an external NTP, and other DCs and member servers synchronize time based on the PDC using the NT5DS policy.
 The NTP server provided by SCP V2 is 198.10.0.54.

 NTP Server Information